What Is An Online Notary?

 The Governor of Kansas later extended the Executive Order through May 31st, 2020.

-For more information on becoming a commissioned notary public in Illinois, visit our Kansas notary bond page.
+For more information on becoming a commissioned notary public in Kansas, visit our Kansas notary bond page.

 On March 27th, the Kentucky Secretary of State sent out a press release outlining that notaries may use video conferencing technology, capable of recording and storing sessions for up to 10 years, to perform remote notarizations.
 Notaries who wish to perform remote notarizations must first contact the Secretary of State’s notary public coordinator at [email protected] The email must include the notary’s full name as it appears on their commission certificate, their current notary ID# with the corresponding expiration date, and their chosen communication technology.